redwoodjs/redwood/docs/docs/uploads.md

 saveFiles.forProfile(gqlInput)
 ```

-We'll be using these in services.

-- `prismaExtension` - The Prisma client extension we'll use in `api/src/lib/db.ts` to automatically handle updates, deletion of uploaded files (including when the Prisma operation fails).
+- `storagePrismaExtension` - The Prisma client extension we'll use in `api/src/lib/db.ts` to automatically handle updates, deletion of uploaded files (including when the Prisma operation fails).
 It also configures [Result extensions](https://www.prisma.io/docs/orm/prisma-client/client-extensions/result), to give you utilities like `profile.withSignedUrl()`.

-### Attaching the Prisma extension
+### 3. Attaching the Uploads extension

 Now we need to extend our db client in `api/src/lib/db.ts` to use the configured prisma client.